plmcdowe/Cisco-and-Bash/README.md

 > # Modulo test:
 >   (( t = n % 3 ))
 >   if [[ ! "$t" == "0" ]]
 >     # I wanted to simply perform an if conditioned on return, with:
 >     #   if (( n % 3 ))
->   # But, about a dozen variations of (( and [[ expansions later, and
+>     # But, roughly a dozen variations of (( and [[ expansions later, and
 >     #   I am quite sure that IOS.sh has not fully implemented modulo %.
 >     # In the CLI, send 'man "((" to see the IOS.sh man page for arithmetic expansion.
+>
->   # The nearest alternative I could come up with for a divisibility test without storing in a variable is:
+>     # The nearest alt.
+I could come up with test without storing in a variable is:
 >   if [[ "0" == ( n - ( n / 3 * 3 ) ) ]]
 >
 > # Break out each octet of the Network IP into a, b, c, d